On the operator homology of the Fourier algebra and its $cb$-multiplier completion: Relative biflatness of

 A locally compact group $G$ is said to have \emph{Kazhdan's property (T)} if whenever a strongly continuous unitary representation of $G$ weakly contains the trivial representation it must contain the trivial representation.

 \begin{cor} Let $K\rtimes H$ be the semidirect product of an infinite compact group $K$ by a discrete group $H$ such that the action of $H$ on $K$ is ergodic.
-If $A(K\rtimes H)$ is relatively $1$-biflat, then $H$ does not have Kazhdan's property (T).\end{cor} \begin{proof} If $H$ had Kazhdan's property (T), then $\pi_{K}$ would contain the trivial representation and we would obtain a nonzero vector $\xi\in L_0^2(K)$ such that $h\cdot\xi=\xi$ for all $h\in H$, contradicting the ergodicity of the $H$-action on $K$. \end{proof}
+If $A(K\rtimes H)$ is relatively $1$-biflat, then $H$ does not have Kazhdan's property (T).\end{cor} \begin{pf} If $H$ had Kazhdan's property (T), then $\pi_{K}$ would contain the trivial representation and we would obtain a nonzero vector $\xi\in L_0^2(K)$ such that $h\cdot\xi=\xi$ for all $h\in H$, contradicting the ergodicity of the $H$-action on $K$. \end{pf}

 This shows, for example, that if $K$ is an infinite compact group with an ergodic action of $SL(n,\mathbb{Z})$ by automorphisms and $n\geq3$, then the Fourier algebra of $K\rtimes SL(n,\mathbb{Z})$ is not relatively 1-biflat.